Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Parasites

 Fleas and ticks are common parasites that can irritate a dog’s skin.
+Insect bites, such as from fleas or other insects, can cause irritation, swelling, and discomfort, often leading to paw licking.
 These parasites often reside in grassy or wooded areas and can burrow between the toes of our furry friends and pets, causing significant discomfort.
-Parasites like fleas and ticks can irritate a dog’s paws, leading to licking as a response to the discomfort.
+Intense itching is a primary symptom of parasite infestations, prompting dogs to lick their paws in an attempt to relieve the irritation.

 Using a flea comb can help check for these pests and prevent infections from embedded tick parts.